 Not only does the type of family a person grew up in have a big impact on the likelihood that they will become an addict, but it also will have a huge impact on their ability to recover from addiction and pull their life back together.
 For example, if an individual grew up in a home with a lot of conflicts or without an adult they could look up to, they may be more disposed toward addiction.
 Individuals who grew up in a home where alcohol or drug use was prevalent are also at higher risk of becoming addicted later on.

-A student’s performance in school, their commitment to their education and the availability of quality friendships can be a factor in addiction.
-This is true for adolescents, teens and even young adults who may be facing the college party scene.
+A student’s performance in school, their commitment to their education, and the availability of quality friendships can be a factor in addiction.
+This is true for adolescents, teens, and even young adults who may be facing the college party scene.
 If an individual is older, their work environment may play a big role, especially if they are employed in a high-stress, high-stakes job and are in need of a release from all of the pressure.

 A person whose friends engage in drug use and abuse is far more likely to do the same.
 In fact, more than any other factor, this is considered the biggest risk factor for addiction.
 However, it’s not just close friends that can influence a person’s use of drugs or alcohol.
 It could be an extended peer group at school or the general attitude of the school’s student body when it comes to drugs or alcohol.
-Or, on the opposite end of the spectrum, a person who is bullied or not included into any of their school’s peer groups may seek solace in drugs or alcohol to cope with their loneliness.
+Or, on the opposite end of the spectrum, a person who is bullied or not included in any of their school’s peer groups may seek solace in drugs or alcohol to cope with their loneliness.

 Media also can play a big role in influencing this kind of behavior, particularly in adolescents and teens who watch actors on TV or in movies engaging in these kinds of behaviors.
 Unfortunately, drugs and alcohol are often glorified in the media, being used and joked about in ways that seem fun and easy and don’t always show the consequences of their use.